Over the past few years, iRobot has unveiled perhaps two of the best robot vacuums available right now – the Roomba 880 and 980.

-The second improvement addressed the issue of inefficiency which perhaps was the single biggest complaint from consumers.
+The second improvement addressed the issue of inefficiency.
+It is perhaps the biggest complaint of consumers.

-Technically speaking there aren’t many differences between the 860 and 880.
+Technically speaking, there aren’t many differences between the Roomba 860 and 880.

 - Tangle-free extractors – first seen in the Roomba 880 and now present in the cheaper 860.

-- iAdapt navigation – improved navigation when you compare it to the older Roombas (600 and 700 series) in that it didn’t bump into furniture as hard thus preventing unnecessarily scuffs.
+- iAdapt navigation – improved navigation when you compare it to the older Roombas (600 and 700 series) in that it didn’t bump into furniture as hard, thus preventing scuffs unnecessarily.

-- New lithium ion battery doubles the lifespan of older NiCad batteries used in the older series
+- New lithium-ion battery doubles the lifespan of older NiCad batteries used in the earlier series

 - Scheduled cleaning up to 7 times per week (or once per day)

-When you buy an 880 in Amazon you will get a lot more goodies.
-These include two virtual lighthouses, a remote, 3 extra side brushes and HEPA filter.
+When you buy an 880 on Amazon, you will get a lot more goodies.
+These include two virtual lighthouses, a remote, three extra side brushes, and a H.E.P.A. filter.